 1. Cold Air Nebulizer Diffuser

 For a full bodied aroma experience in a room, the cold air diffuser is your best choice.
 It’s the most preferred diffusion method of essential oils as an environmental fragrance.
-You can use fewer drops of essential oils than other types of diffusers, making it more cost effective.
-This type of cold air diffuser uses room temperature to blow air into the nebulizer.
+You can use fewer drops of essential oils than other types of diffusers, making it

 The essential oils are vaporized quickly and efficiently and then dispersed into air.
 With a cold air nebulizer diffuser, it’s important that you choose a high quality pump that is quiet and effective for diffusing the thicker/heavier oils.